Tour Virginia's Presidential & Historic Homes

 John Marshall House — Richmond

-John Marshall, known as the great Chief Justice of the United States Supreme Court, built in 1790 what is now known as the John Marshall House and made it his home for forty-five years.
+John Marshall a Founding Father and fourth Chief Justice of the United States Supreme Court, built what is now known as the John Marshall House in 1790 and made it his home for forty-five years.

-Shirley Plantation is the most authentic and intact colonial attraction in America and has been continuously owned and operated by eleven generations of the same family since 1638.
-Shirley Plantation is Virginia's first plantation (1613), America's oldest family-owned business and farm (1638), and one of the first economic engines of the New World.
+Historic Shirley has been continuously owned and operated by twelve generations of the same family since 1638.
+The historic site is Virginia's first plantation (1613), America's oldest family-owned business and farm (1638), and one of the first economic engines of the New World.

 Swannanoa Palace — Afton